-About Highlands Square
+About Highland Square

 Located just northwest of Downtown Denver, West Highland provides a convenient haven for its lucky residents and a charming dining and shopping destination for all.
 Bound by Sheridan to the west, Federal to the east, 38th Avenue to the north and 29th Avenue to the south, West Highland is the true heart of the Highlands.
 Not only is it the area’s original central neighborhood, it’s also enjoying a strong and steady renaissance as one of Denver's hottest neighborhoods.
 The neighborhood is bursting with a mix of distinctive architecture — including artful Bungalows, Victorians, Denver Squares, Classic Cottages and quite a bit of new construction as well.
 Locals love the pace of life in West Highland with its tree-lined streets and friendly neighbors.